gifale95/BERG/source/models/overview.rst

 where

-* ``modality``: The neural recording recording modality on which the encoding model was trained.
+* ``modality``: The neural recording modality on which the encoding model was trained.
 * ``dataset``: The neural dataset on which the encoding model was trained.
 * ``model``: The type of encoding model used.